dstanecki/zillow-housing-forecast/README.md

 The front end container is a Python Flask web app named "dstanecki/zhf".
 I built this using the Dockerfile present in this repo.
 It uses application.py to run the actual application on port 80.
 The connection to the database container contains hardcoded credentials and should be passed from AWS Secrets Manager or similar instead.

 ## Back end container
 The back end container is based on the official mariaDB container.
 I inserted data via an entrypoint script and committed those changes to my own container, "dstanecki/zhf_db".
-Note that there are two docker-compose files, one old and one present.
-The old one is what I used to initially upload the data using the import-data.sql script.
-I'm just keeping it for the records as I shift my focus to running this in ECS.

 # ECS Task Definition
 Planning to replace the hardcoded credentials and need to figure out the best way to load data into ECS as an entrypoint script.